spences10/scottspence.com/posts/zsh-and-oh-my-zsh.md

 Plugins and themes, some are really not that helpful (documentation wise) when it comes to installing them.

-But hey <Sarcasm>it's open source so if you're not happy you can always ask for your money back</Sarcasm>, right? 😂
+But hey <Sarcasm sarky="it's open source so if you're not happy you can always ask for your money back" />, right? 😂

 If the instruction is along the lines of, clone the repo then there is a path you can specify when cloning it.